dywisor/ip-dedup/doc/src/man/ip-dedup.1.md

     If a network can be parsed as both IPv4 and IPv6 address (e.g. 0/0), then both addresses will be used.

+-B _n_

+:   truncate IPv4 networks if they exceed the given prefix length

 -C _n_

-:   truncate networks if they exceed the given prefix length (_IPv6-mode_ only)
+:   truncate IPv6 networks if they exceed the given prefix length

 -c

-:   truncate networks with a prefixlen greater than 64 to /64 network addresses (same as **-C** 64)
+:   truncate IPv6 networks with a prefixlen greater than 64 to /64 network addresses (same as **-C** 64)

 -D _dir_